 Go to the Blog Page to see what is new

-Hi, my background is as a doctor with board certifications in neurology and addiction.
+I am a doctor with board certifications in neurology and addiction.
 I also have expertise and background in organizational change.
-Thus, I have the good fortune to see behavioral change from some very different, but interrelated perspectives.
+I’m developing skills in machine/deep learning.
+I see behavior and behavioral change from some very different but interrelated perspectives.
 From medicine comes insight into how the brain works and how to make it work for you.
 From the field of organizational change management comes insight into what it takes to get organizations to adapt successfully to changing business circumstances or goals.
-In this blog I’ll consider a variety of topics which all circle around the focus of adaptive migration of behavior in response to changing life or business circumstances.
+From machine/deep learning comes insight into tomorrow’s products and services, and human challenges to living in machine ordered societies.
+In this blog I’ll consider a variety of topics which all circle around the focus of adaptive migration of behavior in response to changing life and work circumstances.

 This era brings more rapid and extensive changes to people and society than has ever been previously experienced.
 The demands upon adaptive skill, flexibility, resiliency and intellectual ability have never been greater.
 We are not prepared by evolution for this extent and rate of change.
 Thus many people feel deep stress.
 Individuals and organizations succumb from core failures of adaptation and resiliency.
 Happiness can be elusive.
 Our brains need help and new techniques.
 We now need formal training in resiliency.

-The limbic system of the brain is the emotional system.
+I’ve called this website LimbicZen for a reason.
+One of today’s critical challenges is keeping emotional balance when demands are extensive and rapidly changing.
+The limbic system of the brain, our emotional system, not only sets our body for response patterns (to hunger, fear, anger, etc) but it also tells us important messages about how we “feel about” our life situation.
 It has been popular in recent decades to focus on scientific thinking and to downplay the role of emotions.
 However, this is a strategic error.
-Emotions are an important insights into hidden beliefs, values, expectations and goals that guide overall behavior.
-People who do not use their emotions well do not do well in society.
+Emotions are important insights into hidden beliefs, values, expectations and goals that guide overall behavior.

 Together limbic+zen as used here mean finding effectiveness in life: accepting the reality of who we are (individually or collectively) and using this to move forward effectively to who we can be.